HOne1987/IoT-security-monitoring/README.md

 -Overall Usage of System Resources (e.g. CPU Usage, RAM usage, etc..)

 The repository includes two folders which help show the user what to install in a server/client architecture, the clients would be the IoT devices and the Server is the main server used for analysis.
-Theses folders mainly contain Grafana Alloy/Loki configs as well as the main Grafana server's Configuration for visualization of the previously explained security features for each IoT device.
+These folders mainly contain Grafana Alloy/Loki configs as well as the main Grafana server's Configuration for visualization of the previously explained security features for each IoT device.